boldbi/bold-bi-docs/docs/faq/how-to-hide-release-alert-banner-in-bold-bi-application.md

     ![Hide Release Alert](/static/assets/faq/images/hide-release-alert.png)

 4. Restart the application, then access the site.
-Refer to this [link](/faq/how-to-restart-the-bold-bi-embedded-application/) to learn how to restart the Bold BI application.
+To learn [how to restart the Bold BI](/faq/how-to-restart-the-bold-bi-embedded-application/) application.